-- One Rose Is Rose comic strip has Jimbo teasing Pasquale by pretending to be affected by the TV remote.
+- One Rose is Rose comic strip has Jimbo teasing Pasquale by pretending to be affected by the TV remote.

-Jimbo [walking into the room]: Hey, Pasquale, what would happen if I pointed the remote control at myself and pressed "rewind"?[press]Jimbo [walking backwards out of the room]: "Rewind" pressed and myself at control remote the pointed I if happen would what, Pasquale, hey?Pasquale: MOMMM!!!
+Jimbo: [walking into the room] Hey, Pasquale, what would happen if I pointed the remote control at myself and pressed "rewind"?[press]Jimbo: [walking backwards out of the room] "Rewind" pressed and myself at control remote the pointed I if happen would what, Pasquale, hey?Pasquale: MOMMM!!!

 - In Funny Games, the TV remote is used to literally rewind the film so that Paul can stop the protagonists from foiling his scheme.

 - The Goosebumps short story "Click" is about a boy who comes across an advertisement for a "Universal Remote Control" sold by The Little Shop That Wasn't There Yesterday that works on reality itself.
 He quickly starts to abuse it for various petty reasons, like cheating on a school exam, which eventually alienates him from his best friend.
 At the end, he accidentally makes the world vanish when he presses the "OFF" button in frustration, only to find that the batteries have run out.
-This story was also adapted into an episode of the Goosebumps tv series.
+This story was also adapted into an episode of Goosebumps (1995).

 - In the Paul Jennings story "Spaghetti Pig-Out", a boy gets a remote that looks like a green chocolate bar that can control not only the VCR but people, flies, and cats.